khouston6/build-lab/README.md

 - If you reboot your VMs without disabling cloud-init, they will run the cloud-init script on boot each time.
 The easiest way to disable this is to create a file at /etc/cloud/cloud-init.disabled
 - This is where that third user account comes into play, as you need to use the private SSH key for the public key you defined in your cloud-config file.
 - This is a good way to test that your key pair works correctly, but that everything up to this point has worked correctly as well.

-- This script will not run until collect-keys.yaml finishes running.
+CONFIGURE ANSIBLE.CFG
+- You will want to configure an ansible.cfg file the location where you are running the ansible command.
+I defined "private_key_file" and "remote_user" since I am using the same user and key to access all my VMs.

 Step 6: Run Terraform / OpenTofu
+- Run deploy.sh in the prox directory to build the environment, or follow the individual steps below.

 - From within your client-machines directory, run `tofu init` or `terraform init`.
 The providers defined in main.tf will be pulled down and copied locally on your machine.
-- Next, run `tofu plan -var-file="/path/to/your/secrets.tfvar"` or `terraform plan -var-file="/path/to/you/secrets.tfvar"`.
+- Next, run `tofu plan -var-file="/path/to/your/secrets.tfvar"` or `terraform plan -var-file="/path/to/your/secrets.tfvar"`.
 If there are any syntax issue with your main.tf, they will likely be caught here.
-- If no errors were found, run `tofu apply -var-file="/path/to/you/secrets.tfvar"` or `terraform apply -var-file="/path/to/you/secrets.tfvar"`.
-If everything is working correctly, you should see your VMs get created in Proxmox and your Ansible playbooks run.
+- If no errors were found, run `tofu apply -var-file="/path/to/your/secrets.tfvar"` or `terraform apply -var-file="/path/to/your/secrets.tfvar"`.
+- Navigate to the ansible directory and `ansible-playbook -i inventory.ini collect-keys.yaml` and `ansible-playbook -i inventory.ini disable-cloudinit.yaml`

 Congratulations, you just used Terraform to create VMs on Proxmox and configured them with Cloud-init!
 Your Ansible playbooks should also have grabbed the new fingerprints and disabled cloud-init.
 Going forward, you can use the inventory.ini file to run more playbooks against your VMs.

+To tear down your VMs, navigate to the client-manage directory and run `tofu destroy -var-file"/path/to/your/secrets.tfvar"` or `terraform destroy -var-file="/path/to/your/secrets.tfvar"`